 - Zip-seal bags to keep the camera and phone dry

-- Bathing suit sounds a bit weird, but the arctic plunge is a common thing in these expeditions to Antarctica.
+- Bathing suit sounds a bit weird, but the polar plunge is a common thing in these expeditions to Antarctica.

 The Antarctica Essentials Packing Checklist